bertl4398/MiGBox/README.md

 Getting started
 ---------------

-MiGBox was build with pyinstaller 2.0 for Linux and MacOS X and cx_Freeze 4.3.1 for Windows, so you dont have to install it as a python package.
+MiGBox was build with cx_Freeze 4.3.1 for Linux, MacOS X and Windows, so you dont have to install it as a python package.

 You can just download the packed standalone version for your OS, unpack it and run migbox(.exe).